-iv.
-Adequate Testing
+iii.
+Concurrence for Test Modifications to HHS Transaction Standards iv.
+Adequate Testing a.

-a.
 Contractor is responsible to adequately test all business rules appropriate to their types and specialties.
 If the Contractor is acting as a clearinghouse for enrolled providers, Contractor has obligations to adequately test all business rules appropriate to each and every provider type and specialty for which they provide clearinghouse services.

-v.
-Deficiencies

-a.
+Contractor agrees and understands that there exists the possibility that DHCS or others may request an extension from the uses of a standard in the HHS v.
+Deficiencies a.
 The Contractor agrees to cure transactions errors or deficiencies identified by DHCS, and transactions errors or deficiencies identified by an enrolled provider if the Contractor is acting as a clearinghouse for that provider.
 If the Contractor is a clearinghouse, the Contractor agrees to properly communicate deficiencies and other pertinent information regarding electronic transactions to enrolled providers for which they provide clearinghouse services.